RedwanIArif/PetzzBD/README.md

-PetzzBD is a MERN stack project designed to [briefly describe the purpose of your project, e.g., manage pet services, e-commerce for pet products, etc.].
+PetzzBD is a MERN stack project designed as a complete pet care service provider platform.
+It mainly has the following features.
+- Veterinarian Doctor's Portal.
+- Shop for medicine and pet care products.
+- Adoption Service.
+- Blog section.
+- Daycare Service.

 ## Table of Contents